bthomas2622/bthomas2622.github.io/README.md

-Ben Thomas Front End Web Dev Project Portfolio
+Ben Thomas Project Portfolio
 ===============================

-This portolio is a mix projects I completed for my Udacity Front End Web Developer Nanodegree certification and personal projects.
+This portfolio is a mix of my coding and creative projects in addition to the projects I completed for my Udacity Front End Web Developer Nanodegree certification.

 # **Nanodegree Program Summary**